March 1, 2018

-1. What is going to happen to current DACA recipients?
+6. If the court order is reversed, what is going to happen to current DACA recipients?

 USCIS will continue to adjudicate all properly filed DACA initial and renewal requests that were pending prior to the rescission announcement made on September 5, 2017.

-3. What if an individual has a pending application, but USCIS has not issued a decision?
+8. What if an individual has a pending application, but USCIS has not issued a decision?

-If an individual’s renewal request has been pending for more than 105 days, the individual or his/her legal representative can submit a status inquiry via phone by calling 1-800-375-5283 or online via U.S. Citizenship and Immigration Service’s (USCIS) inquiry submission platform.
+If an individual’s renewal request has been pending for more than 105 days, the individual or his/her legal representative can submit a status inquiry via phone by calling 1-800-375-5283 or online via U.S. Citizenship and Immigration Service’s (“USCIS”) inquiry submission platform.

-6. What if an individual’s application is denied?
+9. What if an individual’s application is denied?
 Will the individual be deported?

-A denial will not automatically cause USCIS to refer an individual to Immigration and Customs Enforcement (ICE) to initiate removal proceedings (the court process to deport an individual).
+A denial will not automatically cause USCIS to refer an individual to Immigration and Customs Enforcement (“ICE”) to initiate removal proceedings (the court process to deport an individual).
 USCIS will apply its existing Notice to Appear guidance to decide whether the agency deems the referral warranted.

-7. Once an individual’s DACA expires, will their case be referred to ICE for enforcement purposes?
+10. Once an individual’s DACA expires, will their case be referred to ICE for enforcement purposes?

-Information provided to USCIS in DACA requests will not be proactively provided to ICE and Customs and Border Protection (CBP) for the purpose of immigration enforcement, unless the requestor meets the criteria for the issuance of a Notice to Appear.
+Information provided to USCIS in DACA requests will not be proactively provided to ICE and Customs and Border Protection (“CBP”) for the purpose of immigration enforcement, unless the requestor meets the criteria for the issuance of a Notice to Appear.
 USCIS will review its guidance to decide whether the agency deems the referral warranted.

 If an individual has a period of DACA that is currently valid, he/she may apply to replace a lost, stolen, or destroyed EAD/work permit by filing a new Form I-765 and paying the $495.00 filing fee.